Home > Library > Research Methodology > Discourse Analysis – A Definitive Guide With Steps & Types

 After formulating a research question, you can review the literature and find out the details about the source material, such as:

-• What kind of impact did it make on its audience?
+7. What impact did it have on the audience?

 These questions enable you to construct a strong evidence-based theory about your study.